Grey-Bound/research/notes/005-silent-payment-destination-binding.md

 ## 7. Hardening direction

-- Treat Silent Payment send as a first-class policy path, not a stringly-typed address that falls through to “trust host scriptPubKey.”
+- Treat Silent Payment send as a first-class policy path, not a stringly-typed address that falls through to “trust host `scriptPubKey`.”
 - Keep derivation and binding on the side that holds the spend keys, with explicit on-device confirmation of the SP address.
 - Fail closed on any proof, parse, or re-derive mismatch.
 - Document edition differences; never assume “Bitcoin-only” or “Nova” without checking the advisory matrix.
-- Add CI fixtures for SP sends the same way [004](./004-walletconnect-confirm-binding.md) requires fixtures for `transfer` / `approve`: sheet (or device screen) text + committed output.
+- Add CI fixtures for SP sends the same way [004](004-walletconnect-confirm-binding.md) requires fixtures for transfer / approve: sheet (or device screen) text + committed output.

 ## 8. Control catalog